scala/scala3/docs/docs/contributing/testing.md

 ### From TASTy tests

-`testCompilation` has a additional mode to run tests that compile code from a `.tasty` file.
+`testCompilation` has an additional mode to run tests that compile code from a `.tasty` file.
  Modify blacklist and whitelists in `compiler/test/dotc` to enable or disable tests from `.tasty` files.

  ```bash